RomeroPaola/PyShop/README.md

 It's recommended to do the following steps in order to run this app properly:

-   -First install the dependencies and the neccesary packages specified in the requirements.txt file.
+   -First install the dependencies and the neccesary packages specified in the requirements.txt file. (*In the console terminal write the     command: pip install -r requirements.txt*)

    -If there are pending migrations, execute them. (*In the console terminal write the command: manage.py migrate*)